-A Guide To Coloured Engagement Rings
+A Guide To Coloured Stone Engagement Rings

-How Can You Add Colour To An Engagement Ring?
+How Can You Add Colour to an Engagement Ring?

 From blues to greens, yellows to oranges and pinks to purples, the Sapphire has you covered with whichever colour of the rainbow you prefer.
 They are also the second most recommended option for an engagement ring as their hardness is superior to many other coloured gems.
 But there are other options, the ultimate choice for many (and usually the most expensive option) is a coloured diamond.
 The rare varieties such as pink, blue and green have higher prices whereas cognac, black and champagne, are more affordable.

-Since gemstones used wedding rings are typically lower set, smaller stones are more protected.
+Since gemstones used in wedding rings are typically lower set, smaller stones are more protected.
 Safe from everyday knocks and bumps, it is usually safer to include more fragile gems.
-Another great thing about considering some colour for your wedding ring is you may be able to include a fancy coloured diamond.
+Another great thing about considering some colour for your wedding ring is you may be able to include a fancy-coloured diamond.
 Being smaller in size (in comparison to the centre stone of an engagement ring) a pink diamond in a wedding ring is a more realistic option for most.

 Coloured Diamond Engagement Rings

 Diamonds can occur in virtually all colours of the spectrum, as well as milky-white, black and grey.
 The two most common colours, or hues, in diamonds, are yellow and brown with yellow being by far the most popular.
-Some colours are very rare, the rarest and most prized colour of all being that of red diamonds.
+Some colours are very rare, the rarest and most prized colour of all being red diamonds.

 Coloured diamonds are graded according to their properties of colour, tone and saturation.
 In all cases, for any given hue, the greater the saturation the higher the value.